MicrosoftDocs/winrt-api/windows.ai.machinelearning.preview/learningmodelpreview_evaluateasync_1463954336.md

 # Windows.AI.MachineLearning.Preview.LearningModelPreview.EvaluateAsync

 ## -description
-Asynchronously evaluates the model against the currently bound inputs and enables chained evaluations for the same bound input/output features.
+Asynchronously evaluates the model against the provided bound inputs and outputs.

 ## -parameters
 ### -param binding
-The binding containing the associations between model inputs and variable instances.
+The binding containing the associations between model inputs, outputs, and variable instances.

 ### -param correlationId
+The value to correlate the evaluation with the output results.

 ## -returns
 The evaluation result.